department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 <h4 itemprop="name">What information do I need to apply?</h4>
 <div itemprop="itemListElement">

-For all disability claims we recommend you provide:
+For all disability claims you'll have a chance to provide evidence to support your claim.
+Evidence could include:

 - VA medical records and hospital records that relate to your claimed illnesses or injuries
 - Private medical records and hospital reports that relate to your claimed illnesses or injuries

-**Please note:** You don’t have to submit supporting documents for your disability claim, but we recommend that you do provide some supporting information that relates to your claimed disability.
+**Please note:** You don’t have to submit evidence or supporting documents for your disability claim.
 If you don't submit any evidence, we may schedule a claim exam for you to help us decide your claim.
 You have up to 1 year from the date we receive your claim to turn in any evidence.

 </div>